Azure/Vision-AI-DevKit-Pages/docs/_docs/02-Create_Train_Vision_ML_Project.md

 ## What you will need to create and train a model

-* A valid Azure subscription.
+* A valid Azure account.
 [Create an account for free.](https://azure.microsoft.com/free/)
 * A set of images for use in training the classifier model.

 ## What you will need to containerize and deploy the model